 The re-seller makes these false claims below despite massive data over the last 80 years that disputes the statements.
-Real wheat grass must grow in cold weather to reach the jointing stage.
-Growing it unnaturally in trays results in high mold and bacterial levels.
-Further, the nutritional levels are 25% or less than real wheat grass.
+Real wheatgrass must grow in cold weather to reach the jointing stage.
+Growing it unnaturally in trays results in a high mold and bacterial levels.
+Further, the nutritional levels are 25% or less than real wheatgrass.
 Whether knowing or not, this re-seller is damaging its own reputation by using such erroneous literature and selling such an inferior product.
-Worse, they claim it is wheat grass, which gives real wheat grass grown correctly a bad name.
+Worse, they claim it is wheatgrass, which gives real wheatgrass grown correctly a bad name.
 What they sell might have grown from the wheat seed, but the growing method was clearly very unnatural and not correct.

 China Does Not Understand How to Grow Wheatgrass

-The grower of the wheat grass in the picture was likely from China.
-That’s because the color compares with other Chinese wheat grass at the trade show, it is not even close to the dark green color of real wheat grass grown by Pines/Cerophyl shown above.
-In more than 90 years of growing wheat grass in Northeastern Kansas, farmers have never produced a product with that weird color.
+The grower of the wheatgrass in the picture was likely from China.
+That’s because the color appears the same as another Chinese wheatgrass at the trade show, it is not even close to the dark green color of real wheatgrass grown by Pines/Cerophyl shown above.
+In more than 90 years of growing wheatgrass in Northeastern Kansas, farmers have never produced a product with that weird color.
 Moreover, the pale looking material comes with completely fabricated facts.
 Whether it is organic or not is questionable.
 Clearly by the color it is not true cereal grass but rather flag grass hay.